Ketogenic Diet Therapy for Epilepsy

 Starting the Diet

-Once you start on the diet, it is important to not change your seizure medications immediately so that we can gauge the effects of the diet on your seizures.
+Once you start the diet, it is important to not change your seizure medications immediately so that we can evaluate the effects of the diet on your seizures.
 We will ask you to check and keep track of your urine ketones and your weight, and to keep a seizure calendar.

 Following Up